gazebosim/gz-cmake/README.md

 # Testing

+A fuller suite of tests in the `examples` directory can be enabled by building with `BUILDSYSTEM_TESTING` enabled.
 Tests can be run by building the `test` target.
 From your build directory you can run:

 ```
+$ cmake .. -DBUILDSYSTEM_TESTING=1
 $ make test
 ```